AlexGZ86/LoadTestDemo-Cypress/README.md

 # LoadTestDemo-Cypress
-test case showing a load test scneario where logging in and out , controlledd by user.
+test case showing a load test scenario where "logging in" and then logging out actions are run multiple times ,  and the time or amount of times is decided by user.